Middle States Assembly

-- Serve as representatives for regional College Board members, bringing suggestions, issues and concerns regarding programs and services to the council table
+- Serve as representatives for regional College Board members, bringing suggestions, issues and concerns regarding programs and services to the council table.

-- Advise and engage in finding solutions for challenging issues facing members and member institutions
+- Advise and engage in finding solutions for challenging issues facing members and member institutions.

-- Plan the Middle States Regional Forum and Forum activities on an annual basis for the assembly
+- Plan the Middle States Regional Forum and Forum activities on an annual basis for the assembly.

-- Attend and host the Middle States Regional Forum
+- Attend and host the Middle States Regional Forum.

-- Attend two council meetings per year
+- Attend several council meetings per year.

 National Assembly Council Members